kbose28/FarmTest/README.md

 2. Number of rows and columns of the data matrix must be at least 4 in order to be able to calculate latent factors.

-3. The farm.FDR function uses code from the [`pi0est`](http://bioconductor.org/packages/release/bioc/html/qvalue.html) function in the [`qvalue`](https://www.rdocumentation.org/packages/qvalue/versions/2.4.2/topics/pi0est) package (Storey 2015) to estimate the number of true null hypotheses, and inherits all the options from `pi0est`.
+3. The farm.FDR function uses code from the [`pi0est`](https://www.rdocumentation.org/packages/qvalue/versions/2.4.2/topics/pi0est) function in the [`qvalue`](http://bioconductor.org/packages/release/bioc/html/qvalue.html) package (Storey 2015) to estimate the number of true null hypotheses, and inherits all the options from `pi0est`.

+4. See individual function documentation for detailed description of methods and their references.

 Storey, JD.
 2015.
 “Qvalue: Q-Value Estimation for False Discovery Rate Control.” *R Package Version 2.8.0*. <https://github.com/jdstorey/qvalue>.